Skip to main content

 Read like that, a GitHub profile tells you two very useful things.
 It tells you what someone genuinely knows how to do.
 And it tells you, by negative space, what they don't.

 To make this concrete, here are four walkthroughs.
 Each is fictional but composed from patterns we see repeatedly.
-Each founder has a real GitHub profile to work with, and each walks away with a different answer about the kind of cofounder they actually need.
+Each founder has a real GitHub profile to work with, and each walks away with a different answer about the brief they should actually publish.

 Profile one: the systems-leaning backend engineer